Skip to content

 • ValidationError (400/422): do not retry; treat as a bug or bad input; log the response body snippet for debugging.

-• NotFoundError (404): do not retry; treat as “missing” and handle at the business layer (or alert if it indicates data drift).
+• NotFoundError (404): generally do not retry; treat as "missing" and handle at the business layer.
+Exception: see V1→V2 eventual consistency below for 404s immediately after create.

 • RateLimitError (429): retry only after retry_after (when present), reduce concurrency, and consider queueing/batching to smooth bursts.